islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 rediscon = get_redis_connection('leaderboard_default')
 ```

-For convenience override the save method.
+For convenience, override the save method.
 Now when we save or update a user we save them to redis in our sorted set.

 ```